 - Be sure to refrigerate these oats for at least 4 hours - if you don't let them sit for long enough the oats won't soften and absorb enough liquid so you will end up with hard, gritty oatmeal.

-Store this oatmeal recipe in the fridge in an airtight jar or bowl with a lid overnight, or for up to 2 days.
-I don't recommend trying to freeze these oats.
+- Storage: store these oats in the fridge in an airtight jar or bowl with a lid overnight, or for up to 3 days.
+I don't recommend trying to freeze overnight oats.

 No, this recipe is not paleo.
 The paleo diet doesn't allow grains, and oatmeal is a grain.